PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Introduction

-\textbf{Federated Learning.} In the frame of Federated learning \cite{JK2016federated}, clients (e.g. smartphones) only transmit the gradients of all model parameters, which are obtained from training local data of the clients, to the server.
-The server then aggregates the gradients with weighted average and update the server model with the combined gradients, $w_{t+1} \leftarrow w_t - \eta \sum_{k = 1}^{K}\frac{n_k}{n}*g_k$, where $n_k$ is the number of samples for client $k$, $\eta$ is learning rate, $w_t$ indicates the model parameters at round $t$ and $g_k$ denotes the gradients from client $k$.
+To address these issues, federated learning was proposed by researchers \cite{JK2016federated}.
+In the frame of federated learning \cite{JK2016federated}, clients (e.g. different devices or locations) transmit the gradients of all model parameters, which are obtained from training local data of the clients, to the server instead of the original data.
+The server then aggregates the gradients with weighted average and updates the server model.
 After that, the server delivers the updated model to all clients for the next iterations.
 In another word, federated learning does not share data but only shares model parameters \cite{Bonawitz2017}.
 Thus, it reduces the privacy and security risks by containing the raw data within clients’ devices \cite{JK2016federated}.
-In addition, there are a few variants and improvements based on the fundamental federated learning algorithm.
+Despite that federated learning is capable of utilizing data from multiple clients to train the model, it only works well for homogeneous datasets but performs significantly worse for heterogeneous datasets whose training tasks are different.
+Nevertheless, datasets from different clients are usually heterogeneous in the real world.
+Specifically, the medical records of patients from different hospitals may be utilized to diagnose different diseases.
+In comparison, while meta-learning, which exposes different training tasks to models for them to more productively learn new tasks, could handle the training of heterogeneous datasets, it's devised for local data training.